Pearson-Higher-Ed/design/UIKit/index.md

 section: use
 ---

+Updated on Sep 21, 2017

-The UI Kit is a single sketch file which contains mockups and symbols of all the UXF components for easy inclusion in your designs.
-It is updated periodically with the latest component designs.
+The UI Kit is a sketch file that contains all the UXF components to help you get started on your design.
+It is updated frequently to match the latest designs on the UXF website.
+If you see any discrepancies between the UI Kit and the website, please [let us know so we can fix it](./_layouts/contact.html).

 {% include uikit-download.html type='cta' size='xlarge' %} <a class="pe-btn--btn_xlarge" href="https://sketch.cloud/s/L0q2d/all/page-1/ui-kit" style="margin-left: 16px;">View Fullscreen</a>